b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 ## CodeSystem

-Code systems maintained within Snow Owl are exposed via the endpoints _/CodeSystem_ and _/CodeSystem/{codeSystemId}_.
+Code systems maintained within Snow Owl are exposed (read-only) via the endpoints _/CodeSystem_ and _/CodeSystem/{codeSystemId}_.
 Supported concept properties are handled and returned if requested.
-No Delete or Create operations are currently exposed.

 ### $lookup

 Both _GET_ as well as _POST_ HTTP methods are supported for the lookup operation.
 Concepts are queried based on _code,  version, system_ or _Coding_.
 Designations are included as part of the response as well as supported concept properties when requested.
 No _date_ parameter is supported.

 For SNOMED CT, all common and SNOMED CT properties are supported, including all active relationship types.

+##ValueSet

+ Simple type reference sets maintained within Snow Owl are exposed (read-only) via the endpoints _/ValueSet_ and _/ValueSet/{valueSetId}_. _Delete_ and _create_ operations are not yet implemented.

 ### Search